 This is the phase where the team gets on with implementing the project plan.

-During execution, the team members who are leading on project management will be responsible for task management.
+During execution, the team members who are leading on project management will be responsible for the team's task management.
 This involves tracking and reporting on task progress, creating new tasks as needed, and removing ‘blockers’, which are issues preventing tasks from getting done.

 An easy way to track progress on certain marketing projects is using kanban boards, which give an at-a-glance visual reputation of how a task is progressing through a project.
 The kanban board has multiple columns, each of which you can label as a certain stage in a process (e.g. Ideas, Researching, Writing, Editing, Published).
 When a task progresses to the next stage in the process, its card can be moved to the appropriate column.
 For more guidance on this approach, read our guide on How to use Board View to create a killer content marketing process.

 The team member(s) responsible for project management will also need to monitor project status during execution.
 If the project is running behind time or over budget, this person needs to find out why and seek a solution.
 They should also provide status updates, in reports to senior stakeholders, and in discussions with the whole team at regular progress meetings.

 Phase #4: End/Evaluate